 This summer Boston-based online retailer Wayfair asked me to write a guest post on its blog.
-It’s live today, and I hope you’ll check it out.
-The post details some tips to achieving the sort Brooklyn hipster design vibe seen at West Bridge, a new(ish) restaurant/bar in Kendall Square, tech capital of Cambridge.
+The post, “Bring the Look Home: Industrial,” details ways achieving the sort Brooklyn hipster design vibe seen at West Bridge, a new(ish) restaurant/bar in Kendall Square, tech capital of Cambridge.
 Since I’m a research fiend, it’s no surprise that my piece for Wayfair ran long.
 Below I’ve provided more back story, quotes, and design details, along with additional photographs.

 Photo: Delicious Dishings

 Restaurateur Alexis Gelburd-Kimler and chef Matthew Gaudet (both formerly of Aquitaine), tapped Williamsburg-based Crème Design, led by principal Jun Aizaki, to design the 3,600-square-foot space, located in the former Boston Woven Hose Factory (fire hose, not panty hose).
 Built in the early 1900s, it has a rustic loft feel—light and airy, with 18-foot ceilings, wood floors, painted brick walls, and floor-to-ceiling windows.
 Its back-to-basics, crafter sensibility is prevalent in emerging neighborhoods across the country.
 Gelburd-Kimler says, “Matt and I are definitely inspired by a lot of things Brooklyn.”